brinxmat/koha-return-receipt-bookmarklet/README.md

 - Will break at some point and need updating
 - Norwegian text for Deichman everywhere

-##Keeping it all clean
+##Keeping it all clean — when built with node
 Because bookmarklets are getting rolled out all the time, it's nice to be able to check that the version in use is up to date.
-In order to do this, just add ```GITREF``` to any URL, hit enter and click the bookmarklet; this will return the git revision number of the version you are using.
+To do this, just add ```GITREF``` to any URL, hit enter and click the bookmarklet; this will return the git revision number of the version you are using.

-Be aware, however, that you're — of course — looking at the local hash; rather than that of the remote.
+Be aware, however, that you're — of course — looking at the local hash, rather than that of the remote.